letrungthanh/english/ENGLISH.md

 Our planet Earth and almost everything on it needs water.
 Without water, plants, animals and people would die.
 In some places, there is a lot of water.
 In other places, there isn't enough water, and this makes life very difficult.

 A lot of water is used for farming.
 Crops need water to grow, and animals drink water.
 In industry, people use water to help machines to work and so that they can make the things that we need and enjoy.
 Water is also important at home.
 We drink water.
-We use water to wash ourselves, clothes /kloʊðz/, and dishes /dɪʃiz/, and to clean the home.
+We use water to wash ourselves, clothes, and dishes, and to clean the home.
 We also use water when we flush the toilet.

 ## Working with Water